Cindy Prado Flaunts Major Cleavage In Outdoor Shower While Rocking Barely There Rainbow Bikini

-Cuban bombshell Cindy Prado is wowing her two million Instagram followers with a hot new snap.
+Cuban bombshell Cindy Prado wowed her two million Instagram followers with a hot new snap.
 The 28-year-old posted a new photo to her timeline on January 28 where she rocked a rainbow-colored bikini that barely contained her assets.

-The blond sat on a large outdoor chair and leaned back while propping herself up on her hands.
-She flaunted her toned tummy to her followers, as well as her ample cleavage which was on full display.
-Cindy’s bikini top only covered the far sides of her chest and had a unique design.
-The strings of the top crossed in the front of her beck before wrapping behind it and closing off.
-The multi-colored bikini had strips of color that included blue, pink, and yellow which matched her bottoms.
+The blonde sat on a large outdoor chair and leaned back while propping herself up on her hands.
+She flaunted her toned tummy for her followers, as well as her ample cleavage, which was on full display.
+Cindy's bikini top only covered the far sides of her chest and had a unique design.
+The strings of the top crossed in the front of her neck before wrapping behind it and closing off.
+The multicolored bikini had strips of color that included blue, pink, and yellow -- which matched her bottoms.

 Cindy's bottoms were pulled up high on her waist but dipped low in the front.
 The curves of her rounded rump could be seen on either side of her bottom's thick waistbands.

-Cindy’s new post brought in over 45,000 likes and 570 plus comments in just a few hours.
-Admirers of the influencer complimented her sexy physique and flooded her with emoji which included the flame, heart-eyed smiley face, and crown.
+Cindy's new post brought in over 45,000 likes and 570 plus comments in just a few hours.
+Admirers of the influencer complimented her physique and flooded her with emoji, including flames, heart-eyes, and crowns.

 "Nah.
 No way.
 Unreal," one fan wrote.